AdamBedel/Arden-Vul/README.md

 # House Rules
 ## Character Creation Rules
 The general rules for creating a character in OSE are found on page 14 of the classic player's tome.
 Also see the fillable character sheet PDF.
-These steps are changed by the following houserules:
+To create a character, follow the following steps:

-  - Roll 3d6 for each ability score in order, no rearranging and no adjusting.
+  1. Roll 3d6 for each ability score in order, no rearranging or adjusting.
-  - All classic classes are allowed (_Cleric_, _Dwarf_, _Elf_, _Fighter_, _Halfing_, _Magic-User_, _Thief_) as well as the following advanced classes: _Assassin_, _Bard_, and _Goblin_.
+  2. Choose a class and write down their class features.
+There are no minimum required scores or Prime Requisites.
-    - **Other more powerful classes exist in the world that can be unlocked by alligning with certain factions**
+  - All "classic" classes are allowed (_Cleric_, _Dwarf_, _Elf_, _Fighter_, _Halfing_, _Magic-User_, _Thief_) as well as the following advanced classes: _Assassin_, _Bard_, and _Goblin_.
   - Class Changes:
     - _Assassin_: Use a d6 hit die
     - _Bard_: Start with Mythric as a known language.
-Can choose the _Cleric_ spell list instead of the _Druid_ list if desired at character creation.
+Use the _Cleric_ spell list instead of the _Druid_ list if desired at character creation.
     - _Cleric_: Must choose a god of matching allignment from the "Gods and People of Magae" document
     - _Dwarf_: Lose *Detect Construction Tricks* and *Detect Room Traps* but gain +1 HP per level
     - _Elf_: Start with Read Magic and 1 player-chosen spell in their spellbook but lose *Detect Secret Doors* ability